 Rekognition’s fast and accurate search capability allows you to identify a person in a photo or video using your private repository of face images.

-You can analyze the attributes of faces in images and videos to determine things like happiness, age range, eyes open, glasses, facial hair, etc. In video, you can also measure how these things change over time, such as constructing a timeline of the emotions of an actor.
+You can analyze the attributes of faces in images and videos you provide to determine things like happiness, age range, eyes open, glasses, facial hair, etc. In video, you can also measure how these things change over time, such as constructing a timeline of the emotions of an actor.

 Unsafe content detection